-In most other cases when a hamza is needed as a mark above for an extended Arabic letter, U+0654 ARABIC HAMZA ABOVE can be freely used in combination with basic Arabic letters.

-Two exceptions are the extended Arabic letters U+0681 arabic letter hah with hamza above and U+076C arabic letter reh with hamza above, where the hamza mark is functioning as an ijam (diacritic), rather than as a normal hamza.
-In those two cases, the extended Arabic letters have no canonical decompositions; consequently, the preference is to use those two precomposed forms, rather than applying U+0654 arabic hamza above to hah or to reh, respectively.
+In most other cases when a hamza is needed as a mark above for an Arabic letter, U+0654 ARABIC HAMZA ABOVE can be freely used in combination with basic Arabic letters.
+Three exceptions are the extended Arabic letters U+0681 ARABIC LETTER HAH WITH HAMZA ABOVE, U+076C ARABIC LETTER REH WITH HAMZA ABOVE, and U+08A1 ARABIC LETTER BEH WITH HAMZA ABOVE, where the hamza mark is functioning as an ijam (diacritic), rather than as a normal hamza.
+In those three cases, the extended Arabic letters have no canonical decompositions; consequently, the preference is to use those precomposed forms, rather than applying U+0654 ARABIC HAMZA ABOVE to hah, reh, or beh respectively.

-These interactions between various letters and the hamza are summarized in Table 8-11.
+These interactions between various letters and the hamza are summarized in Table 9-11.